This post contains affiliate links.

 Handwriting Challenges continue in Middle School

 Children with handwriting difficulties are becoming more and more common.
-Handwriting continues to decline in importance in our school curriculum, and many elementary teachers don’t have enough time in their schedule to teach handwriting properly.
+Handwriting continues to decline in importance in our school curriculum, and many elementary teachers don’t have enough time in their schedules to teach handwriting properly.
 Handwriting instruction is often abandoned in the classroom after first grade.
 But it’s still important.

 So what about handwriting in middle school?